bomrena/RaspberryPI_CO2_Monitor/README.md

 ## INSTRUCTION MANUAL
 ### HARDWARE SETUP

-The conections between the RPI and the components are visible in following table:
+The conections between the RPI and the components are visible in the following table:

 | Component | Pin|
 | :---: | :---: |